Skip to content

 • Continually add closely related keywords around those converting well

 Blending seed terms with search query mining surfaces the commercial search phrases with qualified traffic potential.
-Group similar keywords while filtering out high competition terms initially to contain costs.
+Group similar keywords while initially filtering out high-competition terms to contain costs.
 Expand pockets that deliver converting users over time.

 Is Pay Per Click the Wave of the Future?

-Advertisers are constantly coming up with new ideas to showcase their products/services.
-The wheels of the marketing cart are constantly turning; it is a never-ending field of resources to reap.
+Advertisers are constantly developing new ideas to showcase their products/services.
+The wheels of the marketing cart are continually turning; it is a never-ending field of resources to reap.

-While it is unlikely that pay per click advertising is the be-all and end-all method of marketing, right now it is one of the best and most cost effective ways to get your product out there due to the fact that so many people are online now.
+While it is unlikely that pay-per-click advertising is the be-all and end-all method of marketing, right now, it is one of the best and most cost-effective ways to get your product out there because so many people are online.

-Chances are that pay per click will continue to evolve with the times.
-Providing new insights that we can’t even imagine existing yet – but will probably not be able to live without in the future.
+Chances are that pay-per-click will continue to evolve with the times, providing new insights that we can’t even imagine exist yet but will probably not be able to live without in the future.

 The Good